ropenscilabs/qcoder/README.md

 Each time you save, Qcoder makes a backup copy of your documents data frame.
 This is for safety and reproducability.
 This can end up with a lot of files if you save often.
 You may want to periodically delete some backups to save storage space.
+An important goal is to move to using git for this purpose.

 Currently when you create a new code while coding, this code will be displayed on the Coded data tab, but not on the Codes or Summary tabs.
-You must restart the qcode application to update those displays.
+You must go to the first tab of the the qcode application to update those displays.
 This is a high priority development item.

 ### Road map